 Chasing Yesterday's News

-When a stock that is owned by someone is falling in price, it's natural for that person to want to get rid of it.
-And when a stock is rising in price and you don't own it, it's logical to then want to own it.
+When the price of someone's stock is falling, it's natural for them to want to get rid of it, and when a stock not owned by someone is rising in price, it's logical to want to own it.
 However, when it comes to the capital markets, this type of thinking doesn't serve the best interests of investors very well.
-Instead of moving forward toward achieving objectives by letting the markets work for them, many investors look backward and base their investment strategies on yesterday's news and performance.
-What tragically happens is they continue to repeat this cycle of buying when the price has already risen, or selling when the price has already fallen – buying high and selling low -not the ideal recipe for a positive investment experience.
-And this is in addition to the costs, fees, and possible taxes.
+Instead of moving forward by achieving objectives and letting the markets work for them, many investors look backward and base their investment strategies on yesterday's news and performance.
+What tragically happens is they continue to repeat this cycle of buying when the price has already risen or selling when the price has already fallen – buying high and selling low -not the ideal recipe for a positive investment experience!

-If it were possible to know which security values will rise or fall, or where the markets were headed, we could simply time our investment decisions appropriately, sit back, and amass great fortunes.
-But the truth is there is no evidence of anybody having, or ever having, the ability to consistently predict short-term price changes; the markets are simply too large and too efficient.
-The good news for investors, though, is that they don’t have to know which stocks are going up or down, or if a bull or bear market is headed our direction.
-We don’t need a crystal ball; the most critical thing an investor needs requires no special education, knowledge, or training - but it’s the most difficult thing to maintain.
-I’m talking about discipline!
-But for the transaction-oriented Wall Street firms and the financial press, discipline is a dirty word because the more discipline an investor has, the less trading they will be doing.
+If we knew which security values would rise or fall or where the markets were headed, we could time our investment decisions appropriately, sit back, and amass great fortunes.
+But the truth is there is no evidence of anybody having, or ever having, the ability to predict short-term price changes consistently - the markets are too large and efficient!
+The good news for investors is that they don’t have to know which stocks are going up or down or if a bull or bear market is headed in our direction.
+We don’t need a crystal ball; the most critical thing an investor needs requires no special education, knowledge, or training - but it’s the most challenging thing to maintain - discipline!
+But discipline is a dirty word for the transaction-oriented Wall Street firms and the financial press because the more discipline an investor has, the less trading they will do.

-Carr Wealth Management considers successful investing to be dependent on the investor's ability to withstand short-term volatility.
+Carr Wealth Management considers successful investing dependent on the investor's ability to withstand short-term volatility.
 It's a form of disciplined investing but disciplined to your goals instead of holding onto an investment come rain or shine.
 A client’s investment strategies will be a function of their objectives, so unless factors impacting their objectives change, we try and remain disciplined, rebalance when necessary, and let the markets work for us instead of against us.
-Please contact us and take advantage of our no-charge initial consultation, and learn more about how well-diversified and low-cost investment vehicles can help you reach your investment goals.
+Please get in touch with us take advantage of our no-charge initial consultation, and learn more about how well-diversified and low-cost investment vehicles can help you reach your investment goals.